Steps Towards a Theory of Visual Information: Active Perception, Signal-to-Symbol Conversion and the Interplay Between Sensing and Control: Template descriptors for static/rigid scenes

 where $\phi_{ij}(I_k)$ are the component of the descriptor defined in eq. (\ref{descriptor}) for the $k$-th image $I_k$.
 A sequence of canonical frames $\{\hat g_k\}_{i=1}^T$ is the outcome of a {\em tracking} procedure (Section \ref{sect-correspondence}).
 Note that we are tracking reference frames $\hat g_k$, not just their translational component (points) $x_i$, and therefore tracking has to be performed on the selection tree (Figure \ref{fig-selection-tree}). {\em The template above $\hat I_c$, therefore, is an averaging of the gradient direction, in a region determined by $\hat g_k$, according to the nuisance distribution $dP(\nu)$ and the class-conditional distribution $dQ_c(\xi)$, as represented in the training data.} This {\em ``best-template descriptor''} (BTD) is implemented in \cite{leeS10}.
 It is related to \cite{dalalT05,berg01geometric,tola2008fast} in that it uses gradient orientations, but instead of performing spatial averaging by coarse binning, it uses the actual (data-driven) measures and average gradient directions weighted by their standard deviation over time.
 The major difference is that composing the template {\em requires local correspondence}, or tracking, of regions $\hat g_k$, in the training set.
 Of course, it is assumed that a {\em sufficiently exciting sample} is provided, lest the sample average on the right-hand side of (\ref{eq-tmplt}) does not approximate the expectation on the left-hand side.
-Sufficient excitation is the goal of active exploration as described in Chapter \ref{sect-exploration}.

-Note that, once the template descriptor is learned, with the entire scale semi-group spanned in $dP(\nu)$\footnote{Either because of a sufficiently rich training set, or by extending the data to a Gaussian pyramid in post-processing.} recognition can be performed by computing the descriptors $\phi_{ij}$ {\em at a single scale} (that of the native resolution of the pixel).
+Sufficient excitation is the goal of active exploration described in Chapter \ref{sect-exploration}.
+Note that, \cut{once the template descriptor is learned, with the entire scale semi-group spanned in $dP(\nu)$\footnote{Either because of a sufficiently rich training set, or by extending the data to a Gaussian pyramid in post-processing.} recognition can be performed by computing the descriptors $\phi_{ij}$ {\em at a single scale} (that of the native resolution of the pixel).
 This significantly improves the computational speed of the method, which in turn enables real-time implementation even on a hand-held device \cite{leeS10}.
-It should also be noted that, once a template is learned from multiple images, recognition can be performed on a {\em single} test image.
+It should also be noted that,} once a template is learned from multiple images, recognition can be performed on a {\em single} test image.

 It should be re-emphasized that the best-template descriptor is only the best among templates, and only relative to a chosen family of classifiers (\eg nearest neighbors with respect to the Euclidean norm).
 For non-planar scenes, the descriptor can be made viewpoint-invariant by averaging, but that comes at the cost of losing shape discrimination.
 If we want to recognize by shape, we can marginalize it, but that comes at a (computational) cost.